Om-Andharia/Vision-Guard/README.md

 VisionGuard Phase 2 upgrades the existing AI + Arduino intruder detection system into an **ESP32-based IoT alert system**.

 In Phase 1, VisionGuard successfully detected intruders using Python, OpenCV, motion detection, face detection, and Arduino Uno hardware alerts.
-Phase 2 focuses on replacing or extending the Arduino Uno alert layer with an **ESP32**, enabling future WiFi-based alerts, remote notifications, and IoT functionality.
+Phase 2 focuses on replacing or extending the Arduino Uno alert layer with an **ESP32**, enabling WiFi-based alerts, remote notifications, and IoT functionality.

 ---